benedikt-schesch/AST-Merging-Evaluation/README.md

     * repo.py -> Contains the Repo class which represents a repo.

     * split_repos.py -> Splits the repos for parallel execution.

-    * valid_merge_counters.py -> Counts the number of merges that are valid.

     * write_head_hashes.py -> Writes the head hashes of all repos to a file.